digiz3d/cam-to-text/README.md

 `yarn build`

 # Usage
-Build then host the static files on a host with HTTPS enabled (Chrome requires SSL in order to open media devices).
+Build the project, then host the static files.
 Open the website with your mobile device.
 Take a picture of some random text.
-You can now copy it from your phone
+This text is now available in the palm of your hand :O